txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 - most objects require only temporary access

-- a subset of objects need to be consumed permanently
+- a subset of objects that need to be consumed permanently

-- a subset of objects originate deeper in the stack, but are returned to ownership nearer to the stack root
+- a subset of objects originate deeper in the stack but are returned to ownership nearer to the stack root

 - the overhead of Clone’ing is deemed acceptable

-A slight variation on Pattern #1, this is where the invariants of immutable borrowing are still mostly satisfied BUT there is an exception where a callee must [operate on its own copy](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#variables-and-data-interacting-with-clone) of a value that must remain owned by a caller earlier in the stack.
+A slight variation on Pattern #1, this is where the invariants of immutable borrowing are still mostly satisfied BUT there is an exception where a callee must [operate on its copy](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#variables-and-data-interacting-with-clone) of a value that must remain owned by a caller earlier in the stack.

 The important criteria here is to establish that the object cannot be moved in addition to not being “borrowable”.
 This is to say that two parts of the program require their very own copy of the same object.

 ![illustration-2](https://cdn.hashnode.com/res/hashnode/image/upload/v1706646090540/LFnb1EmsL.png?auto=format)
 _X is Clone’d while Y is &borrowed.
 Frame #9 can do whatever it wants with its copy of X (including destroy it) but at the end of execution, Frame #0 still owns the original copy of X as well as the original reference to Y it was lending out._

-Note that again, the start and end states are the same with respect to the starting frame.
-Even though Frame #9 has its own copy of X to use as needed, Frame #0 still retains ownership of the original copy.
+Note that again, the start and end states are the same.
+Even though Frame #9 has its copy of X to use as needed, Frame #0 still retains ownership of the original copy.
 This could make sense when X is cheap to copy, and Frame #9 is doing something that requires it to have exclusive control of the values.

 Let’s modify our prior example to see a situation where that could be necessary: